centarro/commerce-docs/docs/v2/user-guide/payment/payment-administration.md

 ## Manage payments

-s a store administrator there are times where you often find yourself having to manage orders and payments on behalf of customers.
+s a store administrator there are times when you often find yourself having to manage orders and payments on behalf of customers.
 Some customers might call in to modify their saved credit cards, or you might need to refund or capture payments for orders.
-With Drupal Commerce, you get a nice interface that let's you manage order payments and authorizations with ease.
+With Drupal Commerce, you get a nice interface that lets you manage order payments and authorizations with ease.

 ### Capturing a payment